learningOrchestra/mlToolKits/model_builder_image/readme.md

 * features_evaluation (Not Instanciated): Spark Dataframe instance for evaluate trained model accuracy
 * features_testing (Not Instanciated): Spark Dataframe instance for test the model

+Case you don't want evaluate the model prediction, define features_evaluation as None.

 ### Handy methods